agustincantero/agustincantero/README.md

 ### Hi there! 👋

-I'm Agustín, a passionate student based in Uruguay. 🇺🇾
+I'm Agustín, a passionate student based in Uruguay.

 - 🌱 I'm currently focused on learning Python.
-- 💻 I work with various programming languages, including Java and Python.
-- 🌐 I'm also well-versed in Shell script.

 ### 📫 Get in touch